-From this starting point, we can calculate the equity loss required to make the outcomes equal for both portfolios as they stood on December 31, 2017.
-In this analysis, we focus on portfolio balances because as a simplifying assumption the current balance can be viewed as the present value of future retirement spending.
+From this starting point, we can calculate the equity loss required to make the outcomes equal for both portfolios as they stood on December 31, 2019.
+In this analysis, we focus on portfolio balances because as a simplifying assumption, the current balance can be viewed as the present value of future retirement spending.
 If we assume that an individual has a set spending strategy, then, all else being equal, a higher balance potentially means that he or she could spend the same amount over a longer period (i.e., the stream of income would last longer) or spend more over a shorter horizon.

 In both cases, the SoR risk resulting from market volatility near retirement could have a significant impact on retirement income.
 However, unless the equity decline were even larger than in the hypothetical scenarios outlined above, the more conservative “To” investor would not enjoy a withdrawal advantage over the more growth‑oriented “Through” investor.
 From an outcome‑oriented perspective, the benefit of capturing the equity risk premium over a long investment horizon potentially would outweigh the impact of SoR risk.

 As investors approach retirement, it is not surprising that they may become more sensitive to the risk of a short‑term market decline.
 However, a narrow focus on risk of loss does not take into account the full range of risks that retirement investors face.
-We believe it important to evaluate SoR risk in a broader, more holistic context, especially if we consider longevity risk and the fact that investors will likely need their income streams to last decades into retirement.
+We believe it is important to evaluate SoR risk in a broader, more holistic context, especially if we consider longevity risk and the fact that investors will likely need their income streams to last decades into retirement.

 For investors who have had the opportunity to accumulate savings over the course of long working careers, higher‑equity glide paths historically could have delivered higher retirement balances in the vast majority of long‑run periods, even after taking SoR risk into account.
 We believe investors would be wise to consider this experience when choosing target date strategies.